rpgreview/papersandpaychecks/pnp.md

 *A rabbit story*

 A local airport (or other facility) has been overrun by rabbits.
 Due to a combination of wanting positive public relations, rather tham rabbit massacre, the rabbits are to be transported to a wilder and more location.
-Naturally enough the PCs are brought to manage this significant and difficult project, as the rabbits will prove to elusive with quite a complex of burrows.
+Naturally enough the PC Workers are brought to manage this significant and difficult project, as the rabbits will prove to elusive with quite a complex of burrows.
 Cross-over potential with *GURPS Bunnies & Burrows* is high, and recommended - multiple groups can be run simultaneously, one representing the humans in *Papers & Paychecks* and the other *Bunnies & Burrows*.

 From: Paris airport bunnies head for Cote d'Azur, Mar 11, 2004 `http://www.terradaily.com/2004/040311165922.mhpuzt3n.html`